₹2,000₹10,000

 Forested Wildlife Sanctuary in Uttarakhand

-Enjoy bliss in the midst of nature at the splendid Jim Corbett.
+The calm-inducing aura of Jim Corbett will soothe your senses.
 You can expect heavy rainfalls with increased humidity.
-You can also spot wildlife at Jim Corbett.
+Additionally, go wildlife spotting at Jim Corbett.

 ₹5,853